tasbi03/ReadCraft/contributing.md

 # 🎉 Welcome to Contributing to ReadCraft!

 Thank you for considering joining the *ReadCraft* community!
 We’re excited to have you on board.
-This guide will walk you through setting up your environment and give you a quick tour of our code standards.
-Let's make contributing easy, efficient, and enjoyable! 🌟
+This guide will walk you through setting up your environment and give you a quick tour of our code standards, testing practices, and troubleshooting tips.
+Let’s make contributing easy, efficient, and enjoyable! 🌟

 ---